Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

             results = hand_detector.process(image)
 ```

-The process function within self.hand_detector is used to extract the hand’s key landmarks.
+The process function within self.hand_detector is used to extract the hand's key landmarks.
 The results (i.e., the positions of these key points in the image) are stored in the results variable for further logical processing.

 (2) Drawing Parameter Configuration